MoeHurmoz/Prayers-web-app/README.md

 # Overview

-This repository contains the source code for a web application designed for Prayers, Prayers is a simple application to display prayer timings.
+This repository contains the source code for a web application designed for Prayers,<br/>
+Prayers is a simple application to display prayer timings.
 It's built on the client side, utilizing an API for the server side.

 ## Features